tisan-das/tisan-das.github.io/_posts/2023-01-21-Interesting-concepts-of-Docker.md

 docker container stats
 ```

-The stats comannd shows the host resource uses by individual container.
-It's to be noted that one container can consumer all the system resources, thus restricting other containers from executing or resulting into throwing Out-Of-Memory errors.
-In order to restrict the resources utilization, following commands can become handy:
+The stats command shows the host resource uses by an individual container.
+It's to be noted that one container can consume all the system resources, thus restricting other containers from executing or resulting in throwing Out-Of-Memory errors.
+To restrict the resources utilization, the following commands can become handy:
 ```sh
 docker container run --memory 256M --cpus 0.25 -d nginx:latest
 docker container run --memory-reservation 256M --cpu-shares 10 -d nginx:latest
 ```

-The quanta of CPU is defined by the host OS.
-Depending upon CPU, it can either be core or physical CPU, or hyperthread.
+The quanta of the CPU is defined by the host OS.
+Depending upon the host operating system, it can either be a core or physical CPU, or hyper thread.
-Also the PID column of stats output shows the processes and kernel threads created inside the container.
-So in case the PID count and ps command output doesn't match, it means certain processes has resulted into creating multiple threads.
+Also, the PID column of the stats output shows the processes and kernel threads created inside the container.
+So in case the PID count and ps command output doesn't match, it means certain processes have resulted into creating multiple threads.

 #### Concept 05: Temporary volumes: